jorgeassis/BancDArguinWeb/species.md

 ---
 layout: species
 title: "Species of the Banc D'Arguin National Park"
-description: "List of species informing conservation and managment strategies of the Banc D'Arguin National Park"
+description: "List of species informing conservation and management strategies of the Banc D'Arguin National Park"
 permalink: /species/
 ---